-In a video released by the WHO on December 17th, 2021, Dr. Maria Van Kerkhove indicated that “In terms of transmissibility, we are seeing a really increased growth rate of Omicron over other variants of concern…At the time of filming this Omicron has been detected in more than 77 countries, but it’s likely that it’s present in other countries as well.”
+Research into the Omicron variant is still ongoing.
+In a video released by the WHO on December 17th, 2021, Dr. Maria Van Kerkhove indicated that “In terms of transmissibility, we are seeing a really increased growth rate of Omicron over other variants of concern.”
+According to The New York Times, data now shows it has been detected in at least 190 nations.

 Dr. Kerkhove also noted that some of the mutations that have been identified in Omicron provide a “growth advantage,” allowing it to be more transmissible.

-Further, there is some early evidence that may suggest an increased risk of reinfection from Omicron (that is, those who have had COVID-19 may be more at risk of infection from Omicron than other variants).
-At this time, it is also known that PCR tests continue to detect COVID-19 infections — including those from the Omicron variant.
+Further, some early evidence may suggest an increased risk of reinfection from Omicron (that is, those who have had COVID-19 may be more at risk of infection from Omicron than other variants).
+The CDC website also notes, that Omicron “spreads more easily than earlier variants.”

 What are the concerns about the Omicron variant?

-According to NBC Chicago, Pfizer has previously indicated that a booster dose of its COVID-19 vaccine “may offer important protection against the new omicron variant even though the initial two doses appear significantly less effective.”
+According to NBC Chicago, Pfizer previously indicated that a booster dose of its COVID-19 vaccine “may offer important protection against the new omicron variant even though the initial two doses appear significantly less effective.”
 Moderna also indicated that its COVID-19 booster shot appears to provide protection against the Omicron COVID-19 variant.
-Johnson & Johnson has also indicated the same.
+Johnson & Johnson has indicated the same.